Dr Cecilia Hegarty

 Mr Jaap de Jonge works for Jongia (UK) Ltd. After studying food technology in the Netherlands, Jaap de Jonge worked at two dairies in the Middle-East in the mid eighties.
 Following his experience in production he worked in sales positions selling ingredients in the Middle-East with sales offices in Istanbul, Turkey and Birmingham, UK.
 In 2000 he launched Jongia (UK) Ltd. as a representative office, promoting European suppliers who supply equipment and ingredients to the UK and Irish dairy industry.
 Products include cheese making equipment, soft cheese wrapping, cheese cultures, natural rennet and much more.
 In addition Jongia (UK) Ltd organise regular tours to German farm house cheese makers and more recently Dairy Seminars.

-The Dairy Science and Food Technology site was designed and created by Dr Michael Mullan.
+The Dairy Science and Food Technology (DSFT) site was designed and created by Dr Michael Mullan.
 Originally the site was intended as a project aimed at exploring the use of the Internet as a means of communicating with students.
-Over the years the site has grown and contributions are now invited from the wider scientific community and industry.
+DSFT gets around a million 'hits' a year and there are hundreds of links back to the site.

 Claire Towler is employed as a marketing executive with Chr.
 Hansen in England, UK.